As a personal trainer, I'm often asked whether it’s best to focus on single or multi-joint exercises for the ultimate workout.

 Push-ups can engage the triceps, pectoral muscles, and shoulders.

-To perform this resistance training exercise:
+To perform this resistance exercises resistance:

 - Start by getting into a plank position with your body aligned from head to toe, hands shoulder-width apart, and palms flat on the floor.